parhammmm/djan-n-go/README.md

 #djan-n-go

 ## Introduction
-A simple tool for creating a new boilerplate django project.
+Automation of repetative tasks used when creating a new django project.

-Currently only supports Linux
+Currently only used on Linux

 ## Installation